lindenb/jvarkit/docs/GroupByGene.md

       Default: 50000
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -p, --ped, --pedigree
+      [20170725] A pedigree is a text file delimited with tabs.
+No header.
+      Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother
+      Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status : 0
+      unaffected, 1 affected,-9 unknown
+    --slidingWindowShift
+      [20170726] if greater than 0, add shift the sliding window by this distance
+      Default: 0
+    --slidingWindowSize
+      [20170726] if greater than 0, add a sliding window of this size as the name of a virtual region
+      Default: 0
     -T, --tag
-      add Tag in INFO field containing the name of the genes.
+      search Tag in INFO field containing the name of the genes (optional)
       Default: []
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir
       Default: []
+    --typeRegexExclude
+      [20170726] ignore prediction type matching this regex. e.g:
+      '(ann_gene_id|ann_feature_id)'
     --version
       print version and exit
-    -X, --xml
-      XML output
-      Default: false

 ```